"Luisa is here!" campaign

 The "Luisa is here!" campaign offers women and girls quick and uncomplicated support and help in the event of sexual harassment and violence - whether in bars, clubs, kiosks or at parties.

-Women and girls often experience situations when partying or going out where they feel harassed or threatened.
-The "Luisa is here!" campaign in Wiesbaden offers a quick and discreet way to get help.
+Women and girls often find themselves in situations where they feel harassed or intimidated while partying or going out.
+The “Luisa is here!” campaign offers a quick and discreet way to get help in Wiesbaden.

-The campaign is coordinated and financed by the Wiesbaden Municipal Women's Department.
+The campaign is coordinated and funded by the Wiesbaden Municipal Women’s Office.

 Join in